uptech/engineering/content/docs/standards/git-commit/index.md

 	```
 	# Short summary of change (the what) ( <= 50 chars )

-	# INTENSION of the change with context (Hard wrapped at 72 chars)
+	# INTENTION of the change with context (Hard wrapped at 72 chars)

 	# REASON for the change with context (Hard wrapped at 72 chars)

-	# APPROACH taken to attempt to achieve the INTENSION or a portion
+	# APPROACH taken to attempt to achieve the INTENTION or a portion
-	# of the INTENSION.
+	# of the INTENTION.
 (Hard wrapped at 72 characters)

 	# Associated Ticket Identifers